-All of our algorithms are (nearly) work-efficient and round-efficient.
-Many of them improve previous best bounds, and some of them (e.g., LIS) are the first to achieve work-efficiency with round-efficiency.
-We also implement many of them.
+All of our algorithms are (nearly) work-efficient and round-efficient, and some of them (e.g., LIS) are the first to achieve the both.
+Many of them improve the previous best bounds.
+Moreover, we implement many of them for experimental studies.
 On inputs with reasonable dependence depth, our algorithms are highly parallelized and significantly outperform their sequential counterparts.